nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Executing String Interpolated strings

-Sometimes you need to build a path to execute external commands.
+Sometimes you need to build a path to execute external commands or build command arguments.

 Example: